msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     The top five correlators of HPS in order of importance:
     - % Rotation 1, which is to say, Druids who tend to stick to a particular rotation tend to perform better than Druids who vary their rotation during the fight.
-    - Less raidhealing with Lifebloom (Preferring Regrowth over Rejuv)
+    - Less raidhealing with one stack of Lifebloom (Preferring rolling LB > Regrowth > Rejuv)
-    - Less raidhealing with Rejuv (Preferring Regrowth)
+    - Less raidhealing with Rejuv (Preferring Rolling LB > Regrowth)
     - Less number of healers
     - Shorter kill time
     &nbsp;